Block Persister Service Reference Documentation

 func (u *Server) getNextBlockToProcess(ctx context.Context) (*model.Block, error)

-Retrieves the next block that needs to be processed based on the current state and configuration.
+Retrieves the next block that needs to be persisted to blob storage.

 Processing Logic